PrefectHQ/prefect/docs/index.md

 python github_stars_example.py
 ```

-And see the output in your terminal:
+And see the logger's output in your terminal:

 ```bash
 10:56:06.988 | INFO    | prefect.engine - Created flow run 'grinning-crab' for flow 'github-stars'